 ASU has no obligation to consider or approve an expedited review at the request of the faculty member even for the circumstances listed above.
 For information about the expedited review procedures, see P4, “Expedited Review for Tenure-Eligible Faculty Process Guide.”

 Every effort will be made to conclude an expedited review within 21 calendar days following the initiation of the review or as soon as possible thereafter.

-The president of the university will make the decision to award or deny expedited tenure and appropriate faculty rank and will notify the executive vice president and provost of the university and dean orally as soon as possible after decision is made.
+The president of the university will make the decision to award or deny expedited tenure and appropriate faculty rank and will notify the provost of the university and dean orally as soon as possible after decision is made.
 The dean will notify the unit head and the faculty candidate as soon as possible thereafter.
 The president will provide a written notice of the decision within ten days to the same university administrators and the unit head and faculty member.

 Denial of Tenure